MoritzGuck/latex-cv/README.md

-# latex-cv: A minimal curriculum vitæ template
+# Industry latex-cv: A minimal curriculum vitæ template in German/Swiss style

-This repository contains a template for typesetting your curriculum vitæ in LaTeX.
-I am using the template to typeset [my](https://bastian.rieck.me) curriculum vitæ&nbsp;(which is also available [here](https://bastian.rieck.me/about/cv.pdf)).
-Since it is mostly geared towards an academic CV, this repository contains [an example](CV.pdf).

-If you find this template useful, I would love to hear about it.
-Drop me a line using a communication channel of your choice.
+This repository is an adaptation of Bastian Riecks template for academic CVs:
+[Original Repo](https://github.com/Pseudomanifold/latex-cv).
+Check it out, especially if you write an academic CV.
+If you like it or find areas for improvement, write me or open an issue.

+## Requirements

+The current font is Avenir Next.
+If you want to use it, you need to put the respective .ttc-file into the folder or change the directory in the preamble of the `styling.tex`-file.

 ## Using the template

-Rename `CV.tex` to whatever you deem appropriate and edit the file.
-Adjustable or otherwise configurable parts have been marked with a `TODO`.
-Look at these things if you are interested in adjusting the look and feel somewhat.

-To check that everything is working, you should try to build the template via:
+I belief in separating the content from the formatting (you can change the formatting once and your different CV-versions will all adapt automatically).
+The `styling.tex`contains the formatting.
+If you want to change the formatting, look at the `TODO`-comments.
+The actual content is saved in the `CV.tex`file.

+Use luatex to build the project, otherwise it will mess up your formatting:

-    lualatex CV
+    latexmk -pdflatex=lualatex -pdf CV

-Note that `lualatex` is strongly recommended here because it makes the font selection a breeze.

-## Requirements

-The template currently uses the following fonts:

-- Adobe Minion Pro (serif)
-- Cabin Regular (sans serif)
-- Fira Mono (monospace)

-You can either select a different font in the preamble or install them using your operating system's package manager.

 ## License

-The template uses the MIT license.
-Please see the file [`LICENSE.md`](LICENSE.md) in the main directory of the repository for more details.
+The project uses the MIT-license: [`LICENSE.md`](LICENSE.md)

-## Contributing
+## Some CV-tipps

-If you require additional features, find some bugs, or just have some generic inquiries, please just open an issue in this repository.
+* Adapt your CV for each company (Make it relevant for the position)
+* Use the company-lingo in your CV (for keyword-search algorithms)
+* Be sure that you can backup everything that is written and write about things that are attributable to you
+* Highlight text that the recruiter is looking for